Libensemble/libensemble/README.rst

 or executables that are not written in Python.

-With a basic familiarity of Python and NumPy_, users can easily incorporate any machine-learning, mathematics, or resource-management libraries into libEnsemble workflows.
+With a basic familiarity of Python and NumPy_, users can easily incorporate any other mathematics, machine-learning, or resource-management libraries into libEnsemble workflows.

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing,